Object images now available to download and use

 Where to find the images

 These images are on the Museum’s Collection Explorer website.
 Once you have found an image you like, click on the ‘Reuse image’ button to view the copyright status, and download the image if it is an available option.
-These sample images below were all downloaded recently to make prints.
+These sample images above were all downloaded recently to make prints.
 Click on an image to see its Collection Explorer record.